Behavior of Quillen (co)homology with respect to adjunctions: Examples

 \subsection{Commutative algebras}

-Let $R$ be some fixed commutative ring; denote by $\Alg_R$ the category of associative $R$-algebras and by $\Com_R$ the category of commutative $R$-algebras.
+Let $R$ be a fixed commutative ring; denote by $\Alg_R$ the category of associative $R$-algebras and by $\Com_R$ the category of commutative $R$-algebras.
 (All our rings and algebras are assumed associative and unital.)
-Consider the functor $Com \colon \Alg_R \to \Com_R$ which kills the 2-sided ideal generated by commutators, that is $Com(A) = A / [A,A]$.
-It is left adjoint to the inclusion functor $\io \colon \Com_R \to \Alg_R$, which preserves regular epis (i.e. surjections).
+Consider the functor $Com \colon \Alg_R \to \Com_R$ which kills the 2-sided ideal generated by commutators, that is, $Com(A) = A / [A,A]$.
+It is left adjoint to the inclusion functor $\io \colon \Com_R \to \Alg_R$, which preserves regular epimorphisms (i.e., surjections).

-Recall that Beck modules over an associative $R$-algebra $A$ are $A$-bimodules over $R$, meaning that scalars in $R$ act the same way on the left and the right; we denote this category $A-\Bimod_R$.
-Beck modules over a commutative $R$-algebra $A$ are $A$-modules in the usual sense, which we denote $A-\Mod$.
+Recall that Beck modules over an associative $R$-algebra $A$ are $A$-bimodules over $R$, meaning that scalars in $R$ act the same way on the left and the right; we denote this category by $\Bimod{A}_R$.
+Beck modules over a commutative $R$-algebra $A$ are $A$-modules in the usual sense, which we denote $\Modd{A}$.